Sourdough Apple Cider Donuts

 👍 Why You’ll Love This Recipe

-Apple cider donuts are a favorite treat when apple picking with many apple orchards and harvest festivals frying fresh donuts on-site.
+Apple cider donuts are a favorite fall treat when apple picking with many apple orchards and harvest festivals frying fresh donuts on-site.
 In fact, they’re so popular that someone even made a detailed map of all of the best apple cider donuts in New England.

 I adapted this recipe for sourdough by one of my favorite cookbook authors, Claire Saffitz.
 Instead of using sour cream for tangy flavor, I use sourdough discard for a similar texture.